abuiles/ember-101/hands-on.md

 from 'ember'** or **import { Model } from 'ember-data'**.
 This is currently possible in **ES6** using [Named Imports and Exports](http://jsmodules.io)

 What about tests?
-If you open the tests files you will see that they are also written in ES6, we'll talk about it in a different chapter.
+If we open the tests files we'll see that they are also written in ES6, we'll talk about it in a different chapter.
 Now let's connect to a backend and display some data.

 ## Connecting with a Backend
 We need to consume and store our data from somewhere, in this case, I created a public API under **http://api.ember-cli-101.com** with **Ruby on Rails**.
 The following are the API end-points.